 Ti – Introverted Thinking

 Like the extrovert, he too will follow his ideas, but in the reverse direction: inwardly not outwardly.
 Intensity is his aim, not extensity.Carl Jung

 Introverted Thinking is the use of the Thinking dimension, but this time at the scale of an individual and at a more subjective level.
 Ti tries to make up their own ideas from what they know.
 If Te is rational, Ti is logical.
 The Ti user constantly seeks to understand and dig into ideas, without hesitating to break them down into pieces to understand the intrinsic workings of any system.
-Over time, they build up their own system to understand the world.
-Often a complex and ramified system as they will have spent time thinking about it.
+Over time, they build up their own system to understand the world—often a complex and ramified system, as they will have spent time thinking about it.
 Where Te starts from the facts and gradually works their way back to the cause, Ti goes the other way around by theorizing the causes which, through a domino effect of consequences, explain the facts.

 F – Feeling

 Feeling is a decision-making dimension based on the evaluation of personal, interpersonal, or even universal values.
-It is an assessment that, from the point of view of an individual or a group of individuals, is subjective and based on what they consider important.
+It is an assessment that, from the point of view of an individual or a group of individuals, is subjective and based on what the user(s) consider important.
 Some examples of subjective elements considered when making judgments in the Feeling dimension are impact on people, circumstances, relevance, beliefs, harmony and taste.

 Fe – Extroverted Feeling